AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 7. Inventory lookup

 Another use case of smart shelves is the items’ positioning.
 Let’s say the customer wishes to know the specific location of a soy sauce from a certain brand.
-The employee can search the keyword on an application to know where on which aisle and shelf the sauce is positioned.
+The employee can search for the keyword on an application to know where and on which aisle and shelf the sauce is positioned.

 8. Price tags